-Nikiya Q. Dodd is a lifelong public servant, community leader, and not-for-profit management professional.
-Elected in 2018, she is the first woman and African American to be elected to the 5th Aldermanic District in the City of Milwaukee, and the first woman elected to the 6th Senate District in the Wisconsin State Legislature.
-She is the second woman and African American in the history of Milwaukee to be elected to three branches of government in the state.
+Nikiya Q. Dodd is a lifelong public servant, leader in non-profit management, and fundraising professional.
+Elected in 2018, she is the first woman and African American to be elected to the 5th Aldermanic District in the City of Milwaukee, the first woman elected to the 6th District of the Wisconsin State Legislature, and the second woman and African American in the history of Milwaukee to be elected to three branches of government in the state of Wisconsin.

 As Alderwoman, with only 12 months in office, Nikiya sponsored legislation to add over 200 jobs to the 5th Aldermanic District by rezoning underutilized land for the development of a 325,000 square-foot building and future property tax revenue to the City.
 Alderwoman Dodd also sponsored a resolution urging the Wisconsin State Legislature to allow the City to extend benefits to those in domestic partnerships.

 Nikiya hosted the inaugural, day-long tour for neighbors, investors, and community members to Explore the 5th District.
 Explore 5th District tour is a first of its kind to showcase vibrant neighborhoods, parks, and schools, thriving restaurants, and historical sites, as well as opportunities for business growth and development and homeownership on Milwaukee’s Northwest Side.

 Born in Milwaukee, Nikiya is a graduate of Milwaukee Public Schools and the University of Wisconsin - Milwaukee.
 She and her husband purchased their home in the Nash Park neighborhood, over five years ago to raise their son.